Kalayse/Portfolio/Bookish_Roadmap.md

 - Are there issues with bias or credibility in this data?
 Does your data ROCCC?
 > Reminder: ROCCC is reliable, original, comprehensive, current, and cited.
 The data that I'm using from Kaggle would ROCCC per their [page that discusses](https://www.kaggle.com/docs/datasets) datasets.
 There is an issue with it not being original, however, since I obtained it through a third party and not directly from Goodreads'.
 Additionally, the data is only as current as December 2020, when Goodreads' changed their API policy.
 - How are you addressing licensing, privacy, security, and accessibility?
+> I am ensureing that the raw_data that I have used is linked and referenced accordingly.
+Kaggle's website encourages dataset publishers to make their dataset open, accessible, and non-proprietary if they are listed publicly.
 - How did you verify the data's integrity?
+> I verified the data's intregtiy by cross referencing a random sample against the Goodreads' site.
+There is some bias in the data, because the analysis I am doing is only based on the review attributes of Goodreads'.
+If a bookish person uses another method of tracking and reviewing, this information would not be available as part of my analysis.
+Additionally, other apps with reviews are less accessible in an open source environment.
+When I attempted to cross reference some book attribute information with ISBN, there was a pay wall I hit and I am unable to utilize their serves as part of my open source analysis.
 - Are there any problems in your data?
+> Some of the book information is formatted into strings such as the book title and author.
+The book title can have many variations that includes editions, books within series, etc. The authors section may or may not contain collaborators, co-authors, and it may use terms like 'et al' or 'and one other'.
+Additionally, for page count, some books have a variety of editions with varying page counts depending on if the book contains an interview, a sneakpeak at another book, a prologue, etc.

 ## Process Phase:
 - What tools are you choosing and why?